Compliance

 Management Review: Top management reviews the ISMS to ensure its continued suitability, adequacy, and effectiveness.
 This review might include assessing the outcomes of internal audits and making strategic decisions about future improvements that are necessary for the audit.
 You typically involve CTO, CIO, DPO, CISO or other people that work on IT security and IT operations.

 Enhanced Security: Provides a structured approach to protecting sensitive information.
 This ensures that all aspects of information security, including physical and digital measures, are addressed comprehensively.
+ISO 27001 also requires that information is accessible to authorized users, ensuring data is available when needed while remaining protected from unauthorized access.

 Regulatory Compliance: Helps meet legal and regulatory requirements, avoiding fines and legal action.
 Compliance with ISO 27001 can simplify adherence to other regulations such as GDPR or HIPAA.
+Cyber Essentials can serve as a foundational cybersecurity scheme and can be combined with ISO 27001 for a more comprehensive security posture.

 Competitive Advantage: Differentiates your organization in a competitive market.
 Being ISO 27001 certified can be a key differentiator when bidding for contracts or attracting new customers.
-This can be a door opener to large enterprises or companies in senstitive industries.
+This can be a door opener to large enterprises or companies in sensitive industries.

 ISO 27001 is Only for Large Enterprises: While large companies often pursue certification, ISO 27001 is equally beneficial for small and medium-sized businesses.
 In fact, smaller companies might find that ISO 27001 provides a competitive edge and enhances their credibility.